If you’re not a graphic designer, and you’re tasked with creating artwork for your exhibition stand it can be a seriously daunting task.

 4. Submit the right file type

 JPEGs will not be good enough to print, they’re compressed image files that lose a serious amount of the image quality so will create blurry images when blown up to be full scale.
-We’d recommend you save your artwork as high resolution PDFs or PNG files.
+We wouldn't want you to end up being the exhibition stand with a bad quality image on your fabric display stand.
+Therefore, we’d recommend you save your artwork as high resolution PDFs or PNG files.
 If you’re not sure which format is best to submit, send us all of them!
 Then you’re more likely to have one of the files accepted by the printing team.